-\item[c)] If the complex invariant manifold consists of all the bounded orbits finishing in $C_{1}$ or $C_{2}$ (as is the case in the Lorenz equations) then the cohomology of $K_{\lambda }$ agrees with that of the figure eight. \end{enumerate} \end{theorem}
+\item[c)] If the complex invariant manifolds of the points $C_1$ and $C_2$ consist of all the bounded orbits finishing in $C_{1}$ and $C_{2}$ respectively (as is the case in the Lorenz equations) then the cohomology of $K_{\lambda }$ agrees with that of the figure eight. \end{enumerate} \end{theorem}

 \begin{proof} To prove part a) consider the global attractor $\Omega _{0}$ of the flow $ \varphi _{0}$.
 Since $\{C_{1,}C_{2}\}$ is an attractor contained in $\Omega _{0}$ there exists a dual repeller for the flow $\varphi _{0}$ restricted to $\Omega _{0}$.
 Obviously the double loop $W_{0}^{u}(0)$ is contained in this repeller.
 Moreover, for every point $x\in \Omega _{0}$ with $x\neq C_i$, $i=1,2$, we have that $\emptyset\neq\omega ^{\ast }(x)\subset W_{0}^{u}(0)$ since, otherwise, there would be a bounded orbit in $\omega ^{\ast }(x)$ not lying in $W_{0}^{s}(0)$ \ and not attracted by $C_{1}$ or $C_{2}$, contrarily to our hypothesis.
 As a consequence, $W_{0}^{u}(0)$ is, in fact, the dual repeller of $\{C_{1,}C_{2}\}$ for the flow $\varphi _{0}$ restricted to $ \Omega _{0}$.